Toronto Pearson International Airport: Future

-In February 2017, the GTAA announced a proposed transit hub to be located across from Terminal 3 that would connect with Union Pearson Express and may connect with other transit lines extended to the airport like Line 5 Eglinton LRT and GO Transit Regional Express Rail.
-This proposal would eliminate the Link Train connecting Terminals 1 and 3 with a bridge from the transit hub to Terminal 3 and another bridge connecting Terminal 3 to Terminal 1.
+In February 2017, the GTAA announced a proposed transit hub to be located across from Terminal 3 that would connect with Union Pearson Express and may connect with other transit lines extended to the airport like Line 5 Eglinton LRT of the Toronto subway and GO Expansion (formerly known as GO Transit Regional Express Rail).
+This proposal would eliminate the Terminal Link connecting Terminals 1 and 3 with a bridge from the transit hub to Terminal 3 and another bridge connecting Terminal 3 to Terminal 1.

-Metrolinx is currently planning the Eglinton Crosstown West Extension, which is a western extension of the under-construction Line 5 Eglinton to a proposed transit hub at Pearson Airport across the terminals at the site of Viscount Station.
+Since 2020, Metrolinx is planning the second phase of the Eglinton Crosstown West Extension, which is a western extension of the under-construction Line 5 Eglinton to a proposed transit hub at Pearson Airport across the terminals at the site of Viscount Station.
 The extension is scheduled to open in 2030–31.
-As of 2020, the segment to Pearson is under study by Metrolinx and the GTAA.
-The line will connect the airport to Midtown Toronto and Scarborough with additional transfers to Downtown Toronto.
-Metrolinx is also studying a potential connection with Line 6 Finch West to the transit hub with additional transfers to York University and Vaughan Metropolitan Centre.
-Other connections like the Mississauga Transitway are being studied.
+As of 2020, the segment of the extension to Pearson Airport is under study by Metrolinx and the GTAA.
+The line will connect the airport to Midtown Toronto and Scarborough with additional transfers to downtown Toronto via Line 1 Yonge–University.
+Metrolinx is also studying a potential connection with Line 6 Finch West to the transit hub with additional transfers on Line 1 Yonge–University to York University and Vaughan Metropolitan Centre.
+Other connections like the Mississauga Transitway, which would connect the airport to Mississauga City Centre, are being studied.